software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 2. As a user I want to list the added reading recommendations so that I can find interesting things to read
 3. As a user I want to be able to edit a reading recommendation so that I can change its information

-Some Developer could estimate that the implementation of the _first user story_ requires the double amount of effort compared to the implementation of the _second user story_.
+Some team member could estimate that the implementation of the _first user story_ requires the double amount of effort compared to the implementation of the _second user story_.
 Also, some could estimate that the implementation of the _first_ and the _third user story_ require somewhat the same amount of effort.

 In Scrum, the user story estimation is commonly provided in _story points_.
 A story point isn't based on time (working hours) required for the implementation.
 The Scrum Team will define themselves what amount of effort one story point represents so that their estimations are "calibrated".
 Based on our experience on the previous Sprint we could say, for example that the _second user story_ is worth _2 story points_.
 This would mean that the estimate suggested above would estimate that the _first_ and the _third user stories_ are worth _4 story points_ (double the amount effort).
-Estimates from a different Developer _could be different_ but at least they are comparing the effort with the same user story.
+Estimates from a different team members _could be different_ (and probably are) but at least they are comparing the effort with the same user story.

 During estimation the Developers usually have a different view of how many story points a certain user story is worth.
 However, in the end they need to come up with an single estimate for each user story that _everyone agrees on_.
 There are different techniques to facilitate the estimation so that the agreement can be eventually accomplished.
 One such technique is the _planning poker_.